das7pad/overleaf-go/README.md

 ## Highlights compared to the original Node.js implementation

 - The backend code is written in a statically typed language
-- Monolith-first approach, eliminating latency overhead and network chatter, blast radius of a network compromise (compiles can still be scaled horizontally, other components as well - but they are self-contained and do not expose internal APIs on the network)
+- Monolith-first approach, eliminating latency overhead and network chatter -- just run this single binary, and you are good (compiles can still be scaled horizontally, other components as well - but they are self-contained and do not expose internal APIs on the network)
-- Mongodb was replaced with PostgreSQL (incl. an automated data migration, you can find a mongodb implementation and edgedb implementation in the git history too)
+- Mongodb was replaced with PostgreSQL (an automated data migration exists via `cmd/m2pq`, you can find a mongodb implementation and edgedb implementation in the git history too)
 - Postgres enables single round-trip data fetching for complex pages like the project dashboard or the project editor page
 - Postgres enables atomic updates to the filetree and strong unique constrains